“Even the best designers only produce successful products if their designs solve the right problems…”

 Luigi Glorini | R&S CUF MILANO

-Luigi Gorlini a versatile designer, with experience gained in the design of complete furnishing lines.
-A reference point when the design requirements are such as to call for experience and specific knowledge of custom-made furniture and precision carpentry work.
+Luigi Glorini is a versatile designer, with experience gained in the design of complete furnishing lines, a reference point when the design requirements are such as to call for experience and specific knowledge of custom-made furniture and precision carpentry work.